Brazil rescuers search for hundreds missing after mining dam burst

-BRUMADINHO, Brazil (Reuters) - Brazilian rescuers continued searching on Saturday for some 200 missing people after a tailings dam burst at an iron ore mine owned by Vale SA, just over three years after the miner was involved in a similar disaster nearby.
+BRUMADINHO, Brazil, Jan 26 (Reuters) - Brazilian rescuers continued searching on Saturday for some 200 missing people after a tailings dam burst at an iron ore mine owned by Vale SA , just over three years after the miner was involved in a similar disaster nearby.

 Seven bodies were found in the hours after the Friday dam burst, but the toll was expected to rise sharply, said Avimar de Melo Barcelos, the mayor of the hard-hit town of Brumadinho in the mining-intensive state of Minas Gerais.